Upper Reading Room

 Using the collections

 All printed materials held in the Upper Reading Room are listed on SOLO, Oxford University's library catalogue.
-On the catalogue, books and journals available on the open shelves will have the location Upper Reading Room Open Shelves, followed by a shelfmark such as A.6.68 (English Literature), or K.7.1240 (History).
+On the catalogue, books and journals available on the open shelves will have the location Bodleian Library Upper Reading Room Open Shelves, followed by a shelfmark such as A.6.68 (English Literature), or K.7.1240 (History).
 A yellow slip must be filled out and put in the place of any material removed from the shelves.
+Slips are kept in trays on windowsills.

 Mobile steps, kicksteps, and other items of height access equipment are available to help readers retrieve open shelf books from the higher shelves of bookcases.
 Before using equipment of this type, please make a visual check that it is not damaged or faulty.
 Please take care when using the equipment, and if it is unstable, let staff know straightaway, and then find another set of steps.
 When using sets of steps with hooved or cup feet, please take particular care not to knock the feet against bookcases or skirting boards, as this can distort them and make the steps unstable.